fission/fission.io/content/en/blog/new-features-fission-v1.16.0.md

-title = "New Features in Fission: Health Check, Authentication & Much More" date = "2022-02-15T01:05:00-07:00" author = "Atulpriya Sharma" description = "New Features in Fission: Health Check, Authentication & Much More" categories = ["Fission"] type = "blog"
+title = "New Features in Fission: Health Check, Authentication & Much More" date = "2022-02-15T01:05:00-07:00" author = "Atulpriya Sharma" description = "New Features in Fission: Custom Metrics, Authentication & Much More" categories = ["Fission"] type = "blog"
 +++